About Alchemy Tech Nonprofit Tech Readiness Program

 Annenberg Alchemy Tech is a six-month, regionally based program for Alchemy Alumni who wish to strengthen their knowledge of technology best practices and move forward on a specific technology project that they identify through guidance and strategic feedback during the program.

-Annenberg Alchemy Tech is open to Alchemy+ alumni organizations in the greater L.A. region who are interested in gaining practical and tangible technology training.
+Annenberg Alchemy Tech is open to Alchemy+ alumni organizations who are interested in practical and tangible technology training and located in the 5-county region of greater Los Angeles.
+The five counties are Los Angeles, Orange, Riverside, Ventura, and San Bernardino.
 The program is divided into two terms, with a mix of structured curriculum delivered by faculty, participant-driven content and workshops.
 Annenberg Alchemy Tech will be both online and in-person.
 The majority of the activity happens via regular online training sessions.

 The first 10 weeks of the program provide participants with a foundational knowledge of technology and its role across the entire organization.
 Similar to other NTEN educational programs, Annenberg Alchemy Tech trainings focus on strategic processes, best practices and practical application rather than specific software.
 During Term I, participants will attend weekly online trainings, complete weekly homework assignments for review by faculty, and identify and submit a final technology project that they will be able to plan for and advance during Term II.
 Participants should anticipate 3-4 hours of program-related homework each week.

 - Leadership: Culture and Change Management

 - Social Media

 - Metrics and Evaluation

 The content in Term II is driven by the needs of the cohort.
 The goal is to help participants move forward with the technology projects they identified during the first term.
 Participants will attend two in-person, full-day workshops and have access to ongoing online education and coaching.
 The time commitment will lessen to around 3-4 hours per month during the second term.
 The program will have a final gathering to mark the conclusion of the cohort.